akashtadwai/personal-website/content/authors/admin/_index.md

 ---

 I'm Akash, a Quantitative Research Analyst [@JPMorgan Chase](https://www.jpmorganchase.com/).
 I am a graduate from [@IIT Hyderabad](https://www.iith.ac.in/) majoring in Computer Science and Engineering Science with a minor in Entrepreneurship and Management .
 My interests include, but are not limited to Deep Learning, Competitive Programming, Exploring Tech.

-In my free time you can find me binge-watching web series, movies or listening music or gossipping with friends 😁
+In my free time you can find me binge-watching web series, movies or gossipping with friends 😁.
+I've recently started reading some books and I post my reviews in the [blog]({{< ref "/post" >}} "blog section").
+Feel free to check them out if you find the reviews intriguing 🙃

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}